mkskeller/frameworks-wiki/PICCO.md

 ## Notes

+We did some independent testing of floats (not rigorous and not included in this repository) and had were unable to successfully execute any operations between floating-point numbers.

 Threshold value `t` must be small enough that `2*t+1 <= n` where `n` is the number of parties (this is standard Shamir threshold sharing).
 This will segfault without comment in `picco-utility`.

 We generated keys pairs which are required for secure communication.
 Our scripts generate 3 pairs by default but this number can be arbitrarily increased.